marcelo-ochoa/pgadmin4-docker-extension/README.md

 Extension "PGAdmin" installed successfully
 ```

+**Note**: Docker Extension CLI is required to execute above command, follow the instructions at [Extension SDK (Beta) -> Prerequisites](https://docs.docker.com/desktop/extensions-sdk/#prerequisites) page for instructions on how to add it.

 ## Using PGAdmin Docker Extension

 Once the extension is installed a new extension is listed at the pane Extension (Beta) of Docker Desktop.